dropbop/bopzone/SUBPATH_DEPLOY_GUIDE.md

 ## Objective

-- Ensure CSS/JS assets and API calls load correctly when the app is hosted at a non-root path (like `/camping/`).
+- Preferred: host apps under a subpath (e.g., `/camping/`) via rewrites/proxy and make them base-path aware so assets and API calls work correctly.
-- Keep the same app also working when hosted at the root of its own subdomain.
+- Also support the same app at the root of its own subdomain when needed.

+This guide is subpath-first: the examples and checklist focus on making apps work reliably when mounted under a base path.
+Redirecting to a subdomain is treated as a fallback when a sub-app cannot be made base-path aware.

 ## Why Things Break Under a Subpath